KamranAzeem/learn-docker/docs/traefik-guide.md

 * Traefik running as reverse proxy for two different websites www.example.com, www.example.net,

-# VM:
+# VM setup:
+Traefik and it's backends will be running as systemd services.

-## traefik in front of Tomcat / Jenkins- VM
+## Traefik in front of Tomcat / Jenkins:
-Any one will do for the sake of example, I will show tomcat only.
+In this guide, I will show traefik in-front of tomcat only.

 First, install Tomcat.
 ```
 [root@centos7 ~]# yum -y install tomcat
 ```

-Note, both tomcat and jenkins use port 8080, so they cannot run at the same time, unless you change the listening port of one of them, then you can run both.
+**Note:** Both tomcat and jenkins use port 8080, so they cannot run at the same time, unless you change the listening port of one of them, then you can run both.

 ```
 [root@centos7 ~]# systemctl start tomcat

 [root@centos7 ~]# systemctl status tomcat
 ● tomcat.service - Apache Tomcat Web Application Container